 New Album Out April 7th in North America Via

-New York hardcore pioneers AGNOSTIC FRONT are set to release their new album The American Dream Died in a little over two weeks on Nuclear Blast.
+New York hardcore pioneers AGNOSTIC FRONT are set to release their new album The American Dream Died in just over a few weeks on Nuclear Blast.
 During the recording process the band filmed a webisode series documenting the production process and the background for the new album The American Dream Died.
-Today the fifth video in the series entitled “Old New York” has been posted.
-Check it out HERE!
-The first webisode in the series can be seen HERE.
-The second installment entitled “Stigma Being Stigma” HERE, the third video “Sunday Matinee Sessions” can be viewed HERE.
-The fourth clip “A Wise Man” can be seen HERE.
+Today the third video in the series entitled “Sunday Matinee Sessions”.
+Watch the clip HERE.
+The first webisode can be seen HERE.
+The second installment entitled “Stigma Being Stigma” HERE.

 The American Dream Died was produced by MADBALL singer Freddy Cricien and engineered, mixed and mastered by Paul Miner (H2O, TERROR) and will be released April 7, 2015 via Nuclear Blast Records.

 The record will feature guest appearances by Cricien, Toby Morse (H2O) and Lou Koller (SICK OF IT ALL).
 The band also announced the collaboration of legendary AGNOSTIC FRONT/MADBALL guitarist Matt Henderson on the song “A Wise Man.”

 Each vinyl edition of the album will also contain a download code for the album Your Time’s Up by THE ALLIGATORS, a rowdy punk project featuring AGNOSTIC FRONT singer Roger Miret and members of legendary Anaheim, CA hardcore band INSTED.

 The American Dream Died will be available as digital download, on vinyl as well as on CD.
 A limited bundle with an exclusive T-Shirt will be available, too – surf to http://smarturl.it/AmericanDream-NB to secure your copy!